 Life planning seminar hotline

-Honda offers life planning seminars to give associates and their spouses an opportunity to start thinking about purpose, health, and economic planning so that they will be able to lead a rich and fulfilling life after age 60.
-In FY2013, we progressively lowered the target age to accommodate an increase in the gap in public pension coverage by offering the seminar for 54-year-old as well as 55-year-old regular employees.
+Honda offers life planning seminars to give associates and their spouses an opportunity to start thinking about life purpose, health, and economic planning so that they will be able to lead a rich and fulfilling life after age 60.
+In FY2014, we progressively lowered the target age to accommodate an increase in the gap in public pension coverage by offering the seminars for 53-year-old, and 54-year-old regular employees.